The newest publication from the SABR Digital Library focuses on memorable moments from the heart of the Badger State:

 - E-book: Click here to purchase the e-book version of From the Braves to the Brewers for $9.99 from the SABR Store.
 Available in PDF, Kindle/MOBI and EPUB formats.

-- Paperback: Get the paperback edition of From the Braves to the Brewers for $19.95 (plus shipping) from CreateSpace.
+- Paperback: Get the paperback edition of From the Braves to the Brewers from the SABR Store ($34.99 includes shipping/tax).

 About the SABR Digital Library